 If you are interested in any of the dogs available at New Leash Rescue, you can reach out to the foster listed below for more information and then complete an adoption application which can be found at https://www.newleashrescue.org/adopt/policy.
 Please email the completed application to email@example.com

 Charlie was originally found as a stray and taken to the humane society where he was never claimed by his owners.
 He wasn't doing well in the shelter environment, so he came to us to help him find a home.
 Charlie is estimated to be around 5 years old and weighs around 9 pounds right now.
-He is a taller, kind of lanky guy who was pretty underweight when he came to us, so for the last month and a half, we have been working on trying to gain some weight.
-We are now in a pretty good place and its time for Charlie to start looking for a home!
+He is a taller, kind of lanky guy, and so adorable!

 Charlie is recommended to be around older kids age 13 and up who are used to being around and handling small dogs.
 He does well in his foster home but, he could be snappy if pushed too far and stressed out, so he's best with kids who understand how to give him space and not be constantly in his business.
 Charlie has not been around cats to this point that we are aware of, but he tends to mind his own business so he could likely do well with them.

-Charlie is doing pretty well with his housetraining but has had some accidents.
-He does well with crate training in his foster home.
+Charlie is doing well with his housetraining and he also does well with crate training in his foster home.
 Like any dog that gets adopted, he will need a refresher course when changing homes to get used to a new house and a new routine.

 Foster to contact: Birdie - firstname.lastname@example.org or 651-247-5991

 This dog will not be at an adoption event so please contact the foster to learn more!